Rights & Responsibilities

 •You may choose to receive electronic records in any format used by the University in the regular course of business.

 For example, if you are requesting records maintained in an Excel database, you may elect to receive those records electronically, via e-mail or on a computer disk, or to receive a printed copy of those records, as long as the university maintains the records in that format.

 •If we have questions about your request, please cooperate with staff's efforts to clarify the type of records that you are seeking, or to attempt to reach a reasonable agreement about a response to a large request.
 Making a FOIA request is not an adversarial process, but we may need to discuss your request with you to ensure that we understand what records you are seeking.

-To request records from James Madison University, you may direct your request to the Legal Services Office.
-The office can be reached at MSC 7614, James Madison University, Harrisonburg, VA 22807; 540-568-5242 (office); 540-568-5142 (fax); or email@example.com.
+To request records from James Madison University, you may direct your request to Bill Wyatt or Rob Tucker in the office of University Communications.
+The office can be reached at MSC 3608, James Madison University, Harrisonburg, VA 22807; 540-568-3621 (office); 540-568-4737 (fax); or firstname.lastname@example.org.
 You may also contact the office with questions you have concerning requesting records from James Madison University.
 In addition, the Freedom of Information Advisory Council is available to answer any questions you may have about FOIA.
-The Council may be contacted by e-mail at firstname.lastname@example.org, or by phone at (804) 225-3056 or [toll free] 1-866-448-4100.
+The Council may be contacted by e-mail at email@example.com, or by phone at (804) 225-3056 or (toll free) 1-866-448-4100.